vochithanh/autoaction/README.md

 - Use [AutoBot](/autobot) to run the `AutoAction` script files from command line :rat:
 - Use [AutoWeb](/autoweb) to manage and run `AutoAction` scripts from web app :elephant:
 - [AutoPlus](/autoplus) sample to extends the framework :butterfly:
-- Love to code automation test script by Java programming language please go to [AutoAnt](/autoant) :ant:
+- Love to code test script by Java programming language please go to [AutoAnt](/autoant) :ant:

 # AutoAction syntax
 Each line in script is an action.
 Currently, below list is the supported actions: